-Ocean Liners: Line-voyage services are those offering passenger transport on a port-to-port basis.
+- Ocean Liners: Line-voyage services are those offering passenger transports on a port-to-port basis.
 Until 1950, this shipping line occupied a prime position in international transportation.
 But the advances in air transport caused the decline in travel by ship.
-Most of the remaining passenger-carrying vessels operating around the world are built essentially to carry cargo.

-Cruises: Cruise based holidays are in fashion among tourists in the modern world.
+Most of the remaining passenger-carrying vessels operating around the world are built essentially to carry cargo. - Cruises: Cruise based holidays are in fashion among tourists in the modern world.
 The cruise ship is not only important as a means of getting from one place to another, but it also comprises tourist's accommodation, their meals and entertainment.
 Ocean going cruise ships are possibly the most luxurious form of transport.
 Changes in demand and advances in marine technology have enabled recent cruise ships to be purpose built in a variety of sizes.
 Cruise Cruising is more of a leisure product than a mode of transportation.
 The cruise market has been on the expansion and the nature of market is also changing; the cruise market now caters to all types of needs, ages and purchasing abilities.
 Cruise lines have been expanding for the last several years.
 They have been adding new fleet and new ports-of-call (Mac Intosh and Ritchie, 2003).
-Cruises mostly serve as a resort experience rather than point to point transportation.

-Ferry Services: The term 'ferry' is one which embraces a variety of forms of short-distance water-borne transport.
+Cruises mostly serve as a resort experience rather than point to point transportation. - Ferry Services: The term 'ferry' is one which embraces a variety of forms of short-distance water-borne transport.
 Ferries are the boats for transporting persons and automobiles across a comparatively small body of water.
-Ferry services are usually used by passenger in combination with some form of land transport, for example, coach, train or car, which carries them to the ferry ports from their places of origin and to their final destination.
-Some of the famous ferry routes are: English Channel routes, North Sea routes, Irish Sea routes, etc. Ferry boats, House boats, Canoes, etc, are some of the carrying units that are considered as ferry services.
+Ferry services are usually used by passenger in combination with some form of land transport, for example, coach, train or car, which carries Uttarakhand Open University routes are: English Charled routes, North Sea/Soures, Irish Sea routes, etc. Ferry boats, Blouses boats, Canoes, etc., are some of the carrying units that are considered as ferry services.